Worried about fraud and identity theft? You can fight back.

 Consumers can get free copies of credit reports from www.creditreport.com.
 You can also get one free copy each year from each of the major credit reporting agencies: They are: Equifax (1-800-685-1111 or 866-349-9960) TransUnion (1-800-888-4213); and Experian (1-888-397-3742)

-Sign up for Credit File monitoring by Equifax.
-Equifax is providing one free year of service through TrustedID Premier.
-To enroll go to: www.equifaxsecurity2017.com > Potential Impact tab
+- Sign up for Credit File monitoring by Equifax.
+The company is providing one free year of service through TrustedID Premier.
+To enroll, go to www.equifaxsecurity2017.com.

-Be conscious of any phone calls, emails, or attempts to get additional information from you – for example, your mother’s maiden name.
-These “phishing” scams to complete “incomplete information” are often subtle.
+- Be conscious of any phone calls, emails, or attempts to get additional information from you – for example, your mother’s maiden name.
+These “phishing” scams are designed to help criminals fill in any information that's missing and are often subtle.